sgiad/Internship-Progress/README.md

-Monday, July 18
+Tuesday, July 19

-- Gave a wiki-extension demo and went over some issues regarding it.
 - About to start building the converter.
-- Had a demo about ZAP which was great!
+- Went over some codes with my colleagues.
+- Trying to figure out a way to migrate from ant to maven.